Saharan dust: The transcontinental trajectory

 The transcontinental trajectory refers to the movement of Saharan Dust passing over Asia, where the last point is Japan.
 The Asian Dust event in Japan is named "Kosa" (means "Yellow Sand" as Aeolian dust in Japanese), and used to be correlated with the dust originating from the arid region of China and Mongolia.
 However, in March 2003, the Kosa had no correlation with dust even in China and Mongolia.
-It is reported that the dust came from Saharan Dust and traveled for 9–10 days to reach Japan.
+It is reported that the dust came from Saharan Dust and traveled for nine-to-ten days to reach Japan.